digicademy/hydra-scraper/README.md

 **Further ideas**

-- Use the system's download folder to be able to distribute the package
+- Use the system's download folder instead of `downloads` and `unpack` to be able to distribute the package
 - Fix setup file and release the package on PyPI
 - Find a lightweight way to periodically update the RDF class lists